Derek Tomkinson: Career

-Tomkinson joined Port Vale as an amateur in 1949.
-He never featured at The Old Recreation Ground, and instead departed for Burton Albion in 1951.
-He returned to Port Vale in December 1952 to sign as a professional and made his debut on Boxing Day 1951 in a 4–1 win over Crewe Alexandra at Gresty Road.
+Tomkinson joined Port Vale as an amateur in 1949 after his father took him to the Old Recreation Ground and asked staff, "could you give my boy a game?".
+He never played a first-team match and instead departed for Burton Albion in 1951.
+He returned to Port Vale in December 1952 to sign as a professional.
+He made his debut on Boxing Day 1951 in a 4–1 win over Crewe Alexandra at Gresty Road.
 He played five further Third Division North games in 1952–53, as the "Valiants" finished second in the league.
-He scored five goals in 20 games in the 1953–54 title winning campaign, and played in the FA Cup semi-final defeat to West Bromwich Albion.
+Having forced his way into first-team contention by scoring a hat-trick for the reserve team against the first XI, he went on to score five goals in 20 games in the 1953–54 title-winning campaign.
+He played in the FA Cup semi-final defeat to West Bromwich Albion.
+He was primarily used as a reserve for Albert Leake, though took Ken Griffiths place in the semi-final after Griffiths failed a fitness test.
 He played four Second Division games in 1954–55, before leaving Vale Park for Crewe Alexandra.

 The "Railwaymen" finished bottom of the Third Division North in 1955–56 and 1956–57 under the stewardship of Maurice Lindley.
-He then moved on to Cheshire County League side Macclesfield Town in 1958, appearing as a regular first team player for three seasons and helping the "Silkmen" to win the Cheshire Senior Cup in 1960.
+He then moved on to Cheshire County League side Macclesfield Town in 1958, appearing as a regular first-team player for three seasons and helping the "Silkmen" to win the Cheshire Senior Cup in 1960.
 He made 39 appearances for Altrincham during the 1961–62 season.

 Post-retirement

-Tomkinson retired to France, but later returned to England and in December 2013 was living in Cullompton.
+Tomkinson became a company secretary in the pottery industry and worked at Keele University before emigrating to Europe.
+He later returned to England and, in December 2013, was living in Cullompton, though he would go on to reside in a care home in Sidmouth.